Buzzsaw080/chatmodifierbot/readme.md

 # chat modifier CRAZYYY
 what this bot does is it takes a webhook and will erase your messages and replace them with chatgpt ones, so you can make everyone talk like cavemen or... dare i say it...
 FURRIES!??!!??!?!?!!!

+## commands
+use /personality to pick a specific personality

+use /boring to pick a random personality

-# how to make it work
+## how to make it work
 copy settings.template.json to settings.json and fill in the values

 - create a bot using discord developer portal and put the bot token in the bot token section, then add the bot to the server you want it in